wonjae-lee-2/scripts/README.md

-# How to install software on the new remote machine
+# How to install software on a new remote machine.

 ## AWS